regal/regal/docs/spec/0.3/spec1-agent.md

 3. `DELETED`: This property was removed from the agent.

-**5.2.2** `PropertyChange<T>` is a class used to describe a single operation on an agent's property.
-It is parameterized to the type of the property.
+**5.2.2** `PropertyChange` is a class used to describe a single operation on an agent's property.
 Its schema is defined as follows:

-1. `public id: number`: The numeric id of the event during which the change took place.
+1. `public eventId?: number`: The numeric id of the event during which the change took place.
+Will be undefined if defined elsewhere.

+2. `public eventName?: string`: The name of the event during which the change took place.
+Will be undefined if defined elsewhere.

+2. `public agentId?: number`: The numeric id of the agent on which the change took place.
+Will be undefined if defined elsewhere.

-2. `public op: PropertyOperation`: The operation that took place on the property. §(Agent-5.2.1)
+3. `public op: PropertyOperation`: The operation that took place on the property. §(Agent-5.2.1)

-3. `public init?: T`: The initial value of the property before the operation.
+4. `public init?: any`: The initial value of the property before the operation.
 Will be undefined if `op` is `ADDED`.

-4. `public final?: T` The final value of the property after the operation.
+5. `public final?: any` The final value of the property after the operation.
 Will be undefined if `op` is `REMOVED`.

+6. `public property?: string` The name of the property that was modified.
+Will be undefined if defined elsewhere.

-**5.2.3** `AgentRecord<T>` is a type used to describe the changes made to an agent's properties over one or more events, parameterized to the agent's type. `AgentRecord` objects contain zero or more of their agent's keys, each assigned to an array of `PropertyChange` objects of that property's type.
+**5.2.3** `AgentRecord` is a class used to describe the changes made to an agent's properties over one or more events. `AgentRecord` objects contain zero or more of their agent's keys, each assigned to an array of `PropertyChange` objects of that property's type.

 Example `AgentRecord`: